What could be better?

 Ready to play?

 Just come join us.
 No pre-registration required.
-Please be sure to read the What To Bring & Know tab.
-We reach capacity at 16 puppies so please arrive 10-15 minutes early to guarantee you a spot.
+But do be sure to read the What To Bring & Know tab.

 Heading our way?